dirksan28/Scenic2DashCanEmu/README.md

 |29|CAN LOW|
 |30|CAN HI|

-##### Hint
+> [!IMPORTANT]
-Ensure your power supply and cabling can handle 4-5 amps peak current (filament heating, capacitors) at startup.
+>Ensure your power supply and cabling can handle 4-5 amps peak current (filament heating, capacitors) at startup.
-Especially when using small current limiting lab power supplies this may become a thing.
+>Especially when using small current limiting lab power supplies this may become a thing.
-Should your power supply not provide enough current, the program might run, but the dashboard will remain dark.
+>Should your power supply not provide enough current, the program might run, but the dashboard will remain dark.

 ## Software
 The Arduino project can be compiled and uploaded via the Arduino IDE.
 Either clone this project or download it as a [ZIP-File](https://github.com/dirksan28/Scenic2DashCanEmu/archive/refs/heads/main.zip).